vd Brink Home Automations

 Calculate daylight brightness percentage

-Based on the sun sensor elevation and the cloud coverage, calculate the daylight brightness percentage.
-Which can be used to control the lights, the window blinds or on a floor map as overlay image.
+Based on the sun sensor elevation and cloud coverage, calculate the daylight brightness percentage.
+This can be used to control the lights, the window blinds, or a floor map overlay image.

 # Sourcecode by vdbrink.github.io